Taro000/tea_recommend_sns/README.md

 - index : timeline
 - profile : profile of user, old posts of user, follow, follower, posts user liked
 - setting : core-info of user
+- tea : info of tea
+- evaluation : evaluations of user
+- preference :  preference of user
 #### Action
 - upload and delete a post
 - like and delike a post